min2ha/ukwa-site/content/target/51473/index.en.md

   "subject": "Festivals"
 }

-# Aberdeen and North East of Scotland Music Festival

 Site of an annual festival and competition of classical and Scottish traditional music and dance, as well as speech and drama.